danzen/zimjs/README.md

 to see descriptions, examples, methods, properties, events, source, bits, vids, demos and more!<br>
 https://zimjs.com/docs.html

-ZIM NPM - here is some information on optionally using ZIM with Node Package Manager: https://zimjs.com/npm.html
+ZIM NPM - here is some information on optionally using ZIM with Node Package Manager:<br>
+https://zimjs.com/npm.html

-ZIM TYPESCRIPT - here is some information on optionally using ZIM with TypeScript: https://zimjs.com/typescript.html
+ZIM TYPESCRIPT - here is some information on optionally using ZIM with TypeScript:<br>
+https://zimjs.com/typescript.html